 Paul Maley’s SPACE DEBRIS PAGE

 Message to readers: if you are aware of any other unique space debris falls where photos are available, kindly email me such reference information.
 Every effort has been made to ensure accuracy of each event to the extent possible.
 On this page, where internet sources are listed, it is likely that after a while some of these links will no longer work.
 Unfortunately that is a consequence of such references.
-Please notify me of errors/ommissions within this page (by email: firstname.lastname@example.org)
+Please notify me of errors/ommissions and corrections within this page by email:

 Space debris can fall anywhere!

 The reentry of ATV-4 as seen from the International Space Station Nov 2, 2013.